Parking for key workers

 Renewing existing resident permits

-We need to ensure that all resident permits are valid and up-to-date so that we can renew any expired permits as normal.
+You need to ensure that all resident and visitor permits are valid and up-to-date.
 You can renew any permits online via MiPermit.

 Requesting new parking restrictions (Traffic Regulation Orders)

 You can request a new parking restriction online.

 We will continue to accept requests for a parking restriction, but we will put on hold any site assessments for existing and new requests.
 This is because the current traffic movements and parking habits will not be reflective of a normal working day/week.
 We will continue these assessments once the traffic flows return to normal.